kubernetes-sigs/cluster-api/docs/proposals/202105256-cluster-class-and-managed-topologies.md

     // ControlPlaneTopology specifies the parameters for the control plane nodes in the cluster. type ControlPlaneTopology struct {
       Metadata ObjectMeta `json:"metadata,omitempty"`

-      // The number of control plane nodes.
+      // Replicas is the number of control plane nodes.
+      //
+      // A nil value indicates that the ControlPlane object is created without the number of Replicas.
+      // The underlying assumption is that the control plane provider does not support this field.
+      // When specified against a control plane provider that lacks support for this field, this value will be ignored.
+      // +optional
-      Replicas int `json:"replicas"`
+      Replicas *int `json:"replicas,omitempty"`
     }
     ```
 1. The `WorkersTopology` object represents the sets of worker nodes of the topology.